thriveuniverse/thethriveclan/content/posts/first-post.md

 date: 2025-11-01
 description: An overview of LLMO vs traditional SEO
 ---

+# The AI Search Revolution, Why Websites Can't Rely on Old SEO Tricks Anymore

 ## The Website Wake-Up Call—From Dial-Up Days to Digital Realities

 Sometimes it helps to remember where we've come from to navigate where we're going.
 Some of us remember when the “world wide web” was just getting discovered.
 The ideas and descriptions were baffling, and there were just **600 websites worldwide** at the beginning of 1994.
 By June 1995, that had exploded to **23,500**—a 40-fold increase in under two years.

 Our first site was pretty basic, built with a dial-up modem on an internet contract that charged by the minute.
-I confess it was far from stylish—I remember being mesmerized by how one could layer in endless parameters for the most garish, attention-grabbing buttons: flashing invites that screamed "Click me!" rather than whispered sophistication.
+I confess it was far from stylish—I remember being mesmerized by how one could layer in endless parameters for the most garish, attention-grabbing buttons: flashing invites that screamed *"Click me!"* rather than whispered sophistication.

 I don’t believe anyone really knew where it was going, but it was an addiction to the boundless possibilities, a curiosity that unearthed marvel after marvel, yet left everyone perpetually unsatisfied, always chasing the next tweak.

 We were all novices then, when information was scarce and the rule book was being written as we lived it.
 Fast-forward to 2019: **71% of U.S. small businesses had embraced the web**, while in the UK, **83% of firms with 10 or more employees were online**.
 As essential as a bank account, but unlike other aspects of business, the complexity meant that success measurements were like a dark art.